Shop Parts keyboard_double_arrow_right

 • You should note these other symptoms because you can use this information to find the root cause behind your vehicle’s power loss.

 There are clear signs that your engine is losing power.
-Your vehicle might not be accelerating as hard as it did before.
+Your vehicle might not be accelerating as well as it did before.
 Perhaps your vehicle has felt slower when it’s climbing hills or when it’s carrying cargo.
-If this is the case, then there’s a good chance that your vehicle has a problem.
+This isn’t a subject we can cover in detail in a short blog article, but we’ll touch on some possibilities.

 Reasons Why Your Engine Is Losing Power

 There are a lot of issues that can cause loss of engine power.
 A clogged fuel filter was a very common culprit in carburetor engines.
 Now, modern fuel systems don’t have frequent fuel filter issues anymore.
-However, a wide range of other components can still cause power loss when they develop issues.
+That doesn’t mean the fuel filter never gives trouble, and if you notice that you’re losing power passing another car or accelerating hard in any venue, the filter is a good place to start if the filter isn’t part of the pump.
+Even then, the filter can be the issue.

-What causes a modern car to lose power?
-The most common problems include faulty fuel injectors, fuel pumps, spark plugs, and air filters.
+But what causes a modern car to lose power?
+The most common problems include fuel pumps, spark plugs and coils, skewed sensor readings (MAF or MAP), and exhaust clogging due to catalytic converter failure.

 Thousands of happy customers choose CarParts.com.
 Shop Now